Cynthia Bailey Says Dealing With Negative Responses To Daughter Noelle’s Coming Out Was ‘Tough’

 “So, I kind of mentally prepared myself for the worst in terms of the hate comments.
 I actually did get an outpour of positivity for the most part, I was pretty happy.”

 Not everything was positive, though.
 Cynthia admitted that while Noelle got a fair amount of positive reaction, there was some “hate” that they had to manage.
-The Bailey Agency owner acknowledged that getting the negative response “was tough.”
+The Bailey Agency owner acknowledged that getting negative responses “was tough.”
 However, the two “got through it.”

 Things seem to be going well for Noelle.
 The young woman even has a new love interest, Alexis Powell.
 The couple spends lots of time together in Los Angeles, where they both live.